A-Z Artist Index Compilations Record Labels Media

 Bio:

-Pop metal goddess who outraged many a would be Oliver J.Flanagan and received extraordinarily hostile reactions from some quarters of the music biz in Ireland (famous Egghead and all round groovy 'enlightened' dude B.P.Fallon lost his cool and dismissed her as a 'tart' on Record Cabinet on RTE Radio.
+Pop metal goddess who received extraordinarily hostile reactions from some quarters of the music business in Ireland at the time (famous Egghead and all round groovy 'enlightened' dude B.P.Fallon lost his cool and dismissed her as a 'tart' on Record Cabinet on RTE Radio.
 The mask slipping, oh groovy one?--ed.).
 She was listed among Ireland's Worst Dressed Women in the Sunday World by Micheline McCormick.
 And this in the age of Samantha Fox et al?
 Her raunchy image seems tame by todays standards.
 Shame on Hot Press for even questioning her about it.
 The past really is a foreign country.

-April South recorded a handful of singles, all of which are sought after, especially the Rockelly releases.
+April South recorded a handful of singles in the early 80s, all of which are sought after now, especially the three Rockelly releases of 1980-81.
+"Light of Love" is a brilliant piece of pop punk magic.
+Most of these Rockelly singles still include the Pennies name in the credits.
+As her career took off, she toned down her image considerably and drifted into slicker presentation and production.
 Her final single released in 1985 was a cover of Dobie Gray's 1973 hit "Drift Away" (recorded under the guidance of Louis Walsh?).
-The tracks on the "Green Metal" LP (1985) pre-date this drift into MOR mediocrity.
+The tracks on the "Green Metal" LP (1985) pre-date this drift into MOR territory.

 Discography